 KPI of the Day – Sustainability: # Sponsorship projects

-Measures the amount of sponsorship projects undertaken by an organization, usually as part of its corporate social responsibility policies.
-The projects sponsored usually support social or environmental causes in various areas, such as health, local communities, education, discrimination, culture or environmental issues.
+Measures the number of sponsorship projects undertaken by an organization, usually as part of its corporate social responsibility policies.
+The projects sponsored usually support social or environmental causes in various areas, such as health, local communities, education, discrimination, culture, or environmental issues.

 To provide an overview of the organization’s willingness to financially support projects or people in need of sponsorship, being an indicator of the extent of its corporate social responsibility initiatives.